lesiak/snippets-of-knowledge/AWS.md

 - [Amazon S3 now automatically encrypts all new objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/default-encryption-faq.html)
 - [Using server-side encryption with Amazon S3 managed keys (SSE-S3)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingServerSideEncryption.html)
 - [Using server-side encryption with AWS KMS keys (SSE-KMS)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html)
+  > SSE-KMS encryption workflow
+  >
+  > If you choose to encrypt your data using an AWS managed key or a customer managed key, AWS KMS and Amazon S3 perform the following envelope encryption actions:
+  >
+  > 1. Amazon S3 requests a plaintext data key and a copy of the key encrypted under the specified KMS key.
+  > 2. AWS KMS generates a data key, encrypts it under the KMS key, and sends both the plaintext data key and the encrypted data key to Amazon S3.
+  > 3. Amazon S3 encrypts the data using the data key and removes the plaintext key from memory as soon as possible after use.
+  > 4. Amazon S3 stores the encrypted data key as metadata with the encrypted data.
+  >
+  > When you request that your data be decrypted, Amazon S3 and AWS KMS perform the following actions:
+  > 1. Amazon S3 sends the encrypted data key to AWS KMS in a Decrypt request.
+  > 2. AWS KMS decrypts the encrypted data key by using the same KMS key and returns the plaintext data key to Amazon S3.
+  > 3. Amazon S3 decrypts the encrypted data, using the plaintext data key, and removes the plaintext data key from memory as soon as possible.
 - [Using server-side encryption with customer-provided keys (SSE-C)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ServerSideEncryptionCustomerKeys.html)
   > With the encryption key that you provide as part of your request, Amazon S3 manages data encryption as it writes to disks and data decryption when you access your objects.
+  >
+  > Amazon S3 does not store the encryption key that you provide.
+Instead, it stores a randomly salted Hash-based Message Authentication Code (HMAC) value of the encryption key to validate future requests.
+The salted HMAC value cannot be used to derive the value of the encryption key or to decrypt the contents of the encrypted object.
+That means if you lose the encryption key, you lose the object.
 - [Replicating encrypted objects (SSE-C, SSE-S3, SSE-KMS, DSSE-KMS)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-config-for-kms-objects.html)
 - [Deprecated: SSE-S3 is now enabled by default - How to Prevent Uploads of Unencrypted Objects to Amazon S3](https://aws.amazon.com/blogs/security/how-to-prevent-uploads-of-unencrypted-objects-to-amazon-s3/)
   > `x-amz-server-side-encryption` header